geotrev/undernet/app/docs/download.md

 ## NPM or Yarn

-You can also install and setup with npm or yarn.
+Install and setup with npm or yarn.

-### JavaScript

 ```sh
 $ npm install -D undernet